There is an overabundance of binoculars available out in the market today, which makes it even more confusing for us to choose, which one to go for.

 Another great feature is its ED glass that helps correct false-color fringing.

-With an eye relief of 19.6 mm with 8X42 model and 18.4 with 10X42 model making it a decent instrument for the price.
+With an eye relief of 19.6 mm with the 8X42 model and 18.4 with the 10X42 model it a decent instrument for the price.

 On a good day, the view is great, on a bad day, the view is great as well, sometimes close to premium quality producing images that are crisp, flat, and false color-free.

 In conclusion, the Monarch 5 produces sharp images, in the right conditions even producing premium quality images.

 The view from the binoculars is sharp and bright and overall a great tool for the money.

 - Clear and high-resolution images.

 - Comes with a wide field of view.